 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Adult Acute Myeloid Leukemia.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 Leukemia is a cancer of the blood.
 Leukemia begins when normal blood cells change and grow uncontrollably.
 Acute myeloid leukemia (AML) is a disorder of the process that normally produces neutrophils, a type of white blood cell.
 AML may sometimes be called acute myelogenous leukemia, acute myelocytic leukemia, or acute nonlymphocytic leukemia.
 Unlike chronic leukemia, acute leukemia develops quickly and generally needs immediate treatment.
 AML occurs in people of all ages but is most common in adults older than 65.